developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/advanced/index.md

 ## Programming Notes

 ### Overriding the Trigger Key
-It is sometimes necessary to override the scan trigger key in an application.
-DataWedge can do this by creating a Profile that disables the barcode input and associate the Profile it with one or more applications.
-Use standard APIs such as `onKeyDown()` in the application to listen for the `KEYCODE_BUTTON_L1 and KEYCODE_BUTTON_R1` presses.
+If it becomes necessary to override the scan trigger key in one or more applications, this can be accomplished by creating a DataWedge Profile that disables barcode input and associating the Profile with one or more applications.

+Use standard APIs such as `onKeyDown()` in the application to listen for the `KEYCODE_BUTTON_L1` and `KEYCODE_BUTTON_R1` presses.

 ### Capture Data and Photos in the Same App
 To capture barcode data and take a photo in the same application: